Oromo–Somali clashes: Background

 Ethiopia has a federal political arrangement structured along ethno-linguistic lines.
 The Oromia Region is the largest and most populous state in the country and primarily consists of those of the Oromo ethnic group, the largest ethnic group in the country.
 Meanwhile, the Somali Region is the second largest state by area in the country and primarily consists of those of the Somali ethnic group.

 This conflict is often viewed as an unfair conflict as the Somali Liyu Police force, which was founded in 2009, and was receiving aid from the ruling government of Ethiopia the TPLF against pastoralist Oromos inhabiting their homeland in the Somali Region.
 Somalis and Oromos clashed over Oromo lands.
 Even though there was evidence that Somalis under Abdi Iley abused human rights, the ruling government failed to do anything, even during Oromo protest in 2015-2016.
 Somali president and head of Somali Liyu police was arrested after the Tigray regime came to a end in 2018.

-In 2004, a referendum to decide on the fate of more than 420 Kebeles, the country's smallest administrative unit, saw 80% go to Oromia, leading to Somali minorities fleeing those areas.
+In 2004, a referendum to decide on the fate of more than 420 Kebeles, the country's smallest administrative unit, saw 80% of the kebeles go to Oromia, leading to Somali minorities fleeing those areas.
 The Jarso population who resided in the region and have been under huge pressure and persecution by the Somali administration of the Somali Region, voted greatly to join the Oromo Region.

 Since April 2007 a major counterinsurgency campaign was started to suppress the low-level insurgents of the Ogaden National Liberation Front.
 The Liyu police was established specifically for this campaign in the Somali Region.
 Human Right Watch reports evidence of Liyu police incursions in the Oromia Region.
 This led the Liyu police to become involved in the Oromia-Somali border clashes.